rust-lang/rust/src/doc/reference.md

 These two cases are surprisingly powerful for creating module hierarchies exposing public APIs while hiding internal implementation details.
-To help explain, here's a few use cases and what they would entail.
+To help explain, here's a few use cases and what they would entail:

 * A library developer needs to expose functionality to crates which link against their library.
 As a consequence of the first case, this means that